www.markandleah.com

 • Slower than pounding wheat with two rocks (I can't prove that, but it seems that way)

-• Anti-gravity feature - flax seed fails to feed well, we use a wooden spoon handle to push it down.
+• Anti-gravity feature - flax seed fails to feed well, we use the handle of a wooden spoon to push them down.

 • Lots of spinning, not much to show for it